mkf3/A02/README.md

 Now, GIT?
 IS IT THE SAME AS GITHUB?
 CHOW CAN WE USE IT?

+GIT and GITHUB have a lot of similarities even though they are different.
+Git possesses many commands and features similar to Github such as pull, push, fetch, merge, clone, branches, commit, local and remote repository.

   ### GLOSSARY
 Below is a glossary of the different terms that you may encouter while using Github, Git or Webstorm: